lmb-freiburg/robustmvd/README.md

 ## Robust Multi-view Depth Benchmark

-The Robust Multi-view Depth Benchmark aims to evaluate robust multi-view depth estimation on arbitrary real-world data.
+The Robust Multi-view Depth Benchmark (Robust MVD) aims to evaluate robust multi-view depth estimation on arbitrary real-world data.
 As proxy for this, it uses test sets based on multiple diverse, existing datasets and evaluates in a zero-shot fashion.

 It supports multiple different input modalities:
 - images